geemus/notes/houston_foresight/raw/intro.md

 * Integrating quantitative time-oriented information into a unified presentation can reveal patterns, causes, probabilities, and possibilities across complex social, technological, economic, and political systems.
 * Cycles, waves, logistics curves, and other archetypical patterns laid over historical data can also provide a deeper understanding of the dynamics of change.
 * Notes from class:
+  * How does layering timelines assist our perception of change?
+  * How can timelines assist identifying patterns and theories of change?
   * Depicting historical data and archetypal change patterns in parallel allows comparison of actual events with theoretical patterns.
   * Timelines identify different patterns of change: linear, exponential, asymptotic, growth/collapse, s-curves, cycles/waves, and chaotic transitions
   * Constructing a timeline: